 - Medical Scientist Training Program, for MD-PhD students

 The School of Medicine and Public Health's cornerstone program is the Shapiro Summer Research Program, supported by a generous endowment from the Herman and Gwendolyn Shapiro Foundation.
 Approximately 100 SMPH medical students participate for eight to 10 weeks of research between their first and second year, mentored by faculty members in any of the school's departments, centers or institutes.
+Visit our new Shapiro portal for detailed instructions for faculty, students and staff.

 Research projects span a broad range of scientific investigation, including basic science, clinical, translational, health services, global health, public health, quality improvement and medical ethics.
 Students choose from a database of projects submitted by faculty or can independently find a mentor and project.
 Most projects do not require prior research experience.
 To enhance their summer research experience, students participate in research-skills training sessions, roundtable discussions, journal clubs and clinical shadowing.